'We got stabbed in the back': How Rune 2 survived one of the worst game launches in years

 Before Rune 2 released, things weren't exactly looking peachy for Human Head.
 In 2019, its game Survived By was cancelled while in Early Access, and in 2018 it released The Quiet Man with Square Enix, a game we called "spectacularly bad."

-I reached out to the new Roundhouse Studios and its co-founders Ben Gokey and Chris Rhinehart for more information on the sudden dissolution of Human Head and the dispute with Ragnarok, but received no response.
+I reached out to the new Roundhouse Studios and its co-founders Ben Gokey and Chris Rhinehart for more information on the sudden dissolution of Human Head and its dispute with Ragnarok Game LLC, the company that published Rune 2, but received no response.
 Efforts to contact Human Head's legal representatives, as recommended by Bethesda, also went nowhere.
-Whatever the reasons for the surprise shutdown, though, the bottom line for Rune 2 publisher Ragnarok Game LLC is that it was, in every possible way, a disaster.
+Whatever the reasons for the surprise shutdown, though, the bottom line for publisher Ragnarok is that it was, in every possible way, a disaster.

 Human Head told Ragnarok that it was shutting down on November 7, less than a week before Rune 2 was set to go live.
 It refused to say why it was closing so suddenly, Rune 2 executive producer Matt Candler said, and did not allow the publisher to attempt to hire any of its employees as contractors.
 The developer agreed to support the game post-launch while Ragnarok worked out a longer-term plan, but Candler said Human Head ghosted them on that, too.